openstreams/wflow/wflow-py/README.txt

 Freezer
 =======
 The make_wflow_exe.py script builds a binary distribution of the models.
-You need the bbfreeze package installed to do this youself.
+You need the bbfreeze package installed to do this yourself.